-At Dumposaurus Dumpsters & Rolloff Rental, each year we deliver containers to hundreds of contractors, homeowners, and building owners in the Austin TX area.
+At Dumposaurus Dumpsters & Rolloff Rental, each year we deliver containers to hundreds of contractors, homeowners, and building owners in the central TX area.
 Many of our prospective customers have educated themselves on our thoughts and beliefs (from this website) on everything about waste management.
 They frequently ask us who are some of the other bin rental companies and competitors we have around the Hill Country.

 As always, we are big on being transparent, and blatantly honest about our competition.
 Why?
 We want our clients to be well informed so they can make the best possible decision.